Disability Pride Month

 Disability Pride Month is for anyone who is disabled – or anyone who wishes to show their allyship by celebrating their disabled communities, like businesses.

-• 3 in 4 disabled people have experienced negative attitudes.
-This Disability Pride Month we’re rejecting stereotypes and changing the conversation.
+3 in 4 disabled people say they’ve experienced negative attitudes.

-It’s to represent the various experiences and needs within the disabled community, such as non-visible, sensory, physical, developmental and mental impairments and conditions.
+The Disability Pride Flag was designed by Ann Magill.
+The rainbow of colours on the disability pride flag represents the various experiences and needs within the disabled community.
+Such as non-visible, sensory, physical, developmental and mental impairments and conditions.

 The banded arrangement of the colours represents the barriers many disabled people face and have to navigate through.